 Now that my day job is supporting the Longarm League membership and teaching new longarm quilters how to start a business, I need to be extremely intentional about setting time aside to feed my own creativity or it does not happen.

-My passion for quilting was reignited this year after being invited to a retreat at Stitch Supply Co. in Altoona, Wisconsin.
+After a 4-year hiatus, my passion for piecing was reignited this year after being invited to a retreat at Stitch Supply Co. in Altoona, Wisconsin.
 It was glorious!
 The desire to plan, cut, and sew a quilt top has stuck with me since retreat.
-I'm drawing the distinction here between piecing and quilting because I frequently quilt our stitch-out samples of new digital edge-to-edge designs that we release, but that isn't the same feeling as creating patchwork.
+I'm drawing the distinction here between piecing and quilting because I frequently quilt samples of new digital edge-to-edge designs, but that isn't the same feeling as creating patchwork.

 It's safe to say, patchwork and I are back "on" again.

 For this project, I started with a palette in mind.
-I pulled my bins of pink, orange, yellow, and blue scraps.
-I decided to work with the teal-side of blue although I did let some darker royal shades of blue...
+I pulled scraps from bins of pink, orange, yellow, and blue.
+I decided to work with the teal-y blues although I did let some darker royal shades pass through my...

 Each month in the Longarm League membership, we discuss a topic relevant to longarm quilting and business.
 This month, we are bringing to the forefront various organizations and resources that exist to help small business owners.
 These are organizations that may offer business consulting, webinars and other online courses, and in some cases mentorship.

 The Small Business Development Center (SBDC) provides free business consulting and at-cost or low-cost training to small businesses, entrepreneurs, and nonprofit organizations.
 The SBDC has been around since 1975, but its services have evolved over time as technology has changed the way people do business today.
 As a result of COVID, webinars, Zoom calls, and other online learning platforms have revolutionized the way we are able to learn regardless of our locale.

 We chatted with Rebecca Mixson of the SBDC with the University of Georgia.
 Rebecca is a business consultant who works with business owners in all...